.

 Sure enough, my level of comprehension increased for about a hair-width.
 That’s progress for me.
 As aforementioned, I was a slow learner and reader in first grade.
 My Homeroom teacher then, gave a dismaying prophecy that I would never learn to read well and pass my English subject with flying colors.

 As I mentioned previously, only newspapers and Reader’s Digest were available for me to read.
 I would always try to answer the Vocabulary Power section of the Reader’s DigestBilly Goats, The Gingerbread Man, The Princess and the Pea, Midas Golden Touch, The Emperor’s New Clothes… and all other tall and fairy tales.
 I remembered drawing some of the characters in these books. and the Cartoon section of the newspapers.
-The first children’s book that I’ve read is a collection of famous children’s stories like
+The first children’s book that I’ve read is a collection of famous children’s stories like Three Billy Goats, The Princess and the Pea, and Midas Golden Touch

 As I was growing up, I was able to save my money to buy myself a book.
 During my college years, a special person in my life gave me lots…and I mean lots of books.
 I would say that that is the start of my love affair with books.
 From that moment a desire to have and read books aflamed in my heart.
 Every payday, I would allot a certain amount intended only to buy a book.
 I envisioned to have my own personal library.
 My dream reached its fulfillment just before my college graduation.
 Most of my books were just given to me as gift.
 That’s why I treasure them so much.
 I even told my family that if ever our house would be caught in fire, I would save my books first before anything else.:-)

-My incapacity to evaluate a book if it’s good or not limits and hinders me when I’m buying or simply choosing from a library.
+My poor ability to evaluate a book if it’s good or not limits and hinders me when I’m buying or simply choosing from a library.
 Unless someone more qualified recommends a good book to me.
 I have friends who would recommend books worth reading.
 Sometimes I would read reviews about certain books before buying them.
 Most of the times I would ask my friends who are aslo bookworms for recommendations and we would exchange books.

-One time, my brother recommended a book for me.
-He introduced me to Max Lucado's book He Still Moves Stones.
-At that time, I relied on my brother's recommendations.
-I bought several more of Max Lucado's books and added them to my personal library.
+My brother introduced me to Max Lucado's book, "He Still Moves Stones."
+I rely on my brother's recommendations.
+I bought several more of Max Lucado's books and added them to my personal library later on when I was able to buy books for myself.

 Some of the books recommended by my friends.

-“The readers of fiction are indulging an evil that destroys spirituality, eclipsing the beauty of the sacred page.
-It creates an unhealthy excitement, fevers the imagination, unfits the mind for usefulness, weans the soul from prayer, and disqualifies it for any spiritual exercise.”
+The readers of fiction are indulging an evil that destroys spirituality, eclipsing the beauty of the sacred page.
+It creates an unhealthy excitement, fevers the imagination, unfits the mind for usefulness, weans the soul from prayer, and disqualifies it for any spiritual exercise.

 These books have greatly influence my character and personality development.

-0 comments:
+No comments:

 Post a Comment